 Conclude your proposal by summarizing the content in a very brief manner, and reiterate what you intend to do, your strengths, your competitive advantage, your proposed costs, and a gentle request for the client’s business.

 DO’s AND DONT’s FOR BUSINESS PROPOSALS

 Once you have drafted your business proposal, take note of the following things to ensure your proposal is perfect.

-For a killer business proposal, the most important thing is to always keep the client in your mind.
+For a killer business proposal presentation, the most important thing is to always keep the client in your mind.
 A great business proposal shall convince the client of your capabilities and put trust in your service and prices.
-It shall also convey in a succinct manner all the caveats of your proposal, and exact details of the proposed project.
-Use a great business proposal, to close deals faster and better, and become the fittest in a competitive market.
+It shall also convey in a succinct manner all the caveats of your proposal, and the exact details of the proposed project.
+Use business proposal templates, to close deals faster and better, and become the fittest in a competitive market.